 - 1⁄2 cup vinegar

 - 1⁄2 medium red onion, sliced and sautéed

 - 1⁄2 tsp fennel seeds

 - Combine all pickled beet ingredients in a small stockpot and bring to a boil.
 Reduce heat and simmer for 15 minutes.

 - Allow pickling liquid and beets to cool and then transfer to a mason jar.

 - Bring a large pot of water to a boil.
-Place eggs in a steamer basket and lower gently into water, cover pot, and steam for 10 minutes.
-Remove eggs to an ice bath.
+Place eggs in a steamer basket and lower gently into water.
+Cover pot, and steam for 10 minutes.
+Transfer eggs to an ice bath.

-- Peel the egg shells, slice eggs in half lengthwise, then remove the yolks, and place in a bowl.
-Place the egg whites in a separate bowl.
+- Peel eggs and slice in half lengthwise.
+Remove yolks and transfer to a medium sized bowl.
+Place egg whites in a separate medium sized bowl.

-- Pour the beet juice over a strainer onto the egg whites until they are fully submerged.
+- Strain beet juice onto egg whites until they are fully submerged.
 Allow to sit for about an hour (or more depending on how deep you want the color).
 Reserve pickled beets for garnish.

 - Combine yolks and remaining ingredients in a bowl and whisk together until well-combined (use a hand-mixer for a creamier consistency).